 5 Ways To Help Kids Keep Learning At Home

-Schools in Chicago and all over the US are still at risk from the pandemic.
+Schools in Southeast Wisconsin and all over the US are still at risk from the pandemic.
 COVID-19 continues to affect children’s education worldwide, and there is still some uncertainty regarding school learning.
 Meanwhile, the best parents can do is to keep kids engaged with home learning.

 Today, we list 5 five ways in which you can keep kids learning at home as they wait for schools to fully reopen.

 1. Talk To Your Children